fonera/cheatsheets/README.md

 # CheatSheets

-Not a fan of pictureless manuals and monotone diagrams.
-Hence sometimes I would cook up a nice looking reference.
+Sometimes I would cook up a nice looking reference or two, seems to boost learning.
 Hope you find them of good use!

 ## Binary
 ![](https://github.com/fonera/cheatsheets/blob/main/binary-cheatsheet.jpg)